Sahimbehlim/Simple-Layout-Bootstrap/README.md

 # Simple-Layout-Bootstrap
+• Page Structured Using HTML
+• Designed Using CSS
-Responsive Simple Website Layout Created Using HTML/CSS &amp; Bootstrap
+• Repsonsive Layout Using Bootstrap